mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 Now you are ready to run optimized implementations of the MLPerf inference benchmark for the hardware that you want to showcase at SCC'23.

-You will get extra points propotional to the MLPerf BERT inference throughput obtained on your system.
+You will get extra points proportional to the MLPerf BERT inference throughput obtained on your system.
 You will also get the major bonus points for any improvements to the MLPerf inference implementation including support for new hardware such as AMD GPUs.